syuilo/joinmisskey.github.io/blog/2019/04/15-1-misskey-io-move.md

 ---
-title: The Official Instance of Misskey is now misskey.io
+title: The Official Instance of Misskey is Now misskey.io
 description: Because of the completion of Misskey v11, the official instance of misskey becomes misskey.io instead of misskey.xyz.
 layout: blog
 date: 2019-04-15T03:30:00+09:00